ClickerNZ/ED_TargetScript-420/Readme.md

 CREDITS:
 Original script by Aussiedroid.
-Contribution and ideas lifted from Touille and Darkcyde Modified target.tmh was sourced from Sedenion
+Contribution and ideas lifted from Touille and Darkcyde.
+Modified target.tmh was sourced from Sedenion.

 DISCLAIMER:
 This software is a work in progress.